mohaidr/LPS/readme.md

     Console Logging Level (-cll, --consoleLoggingLevel <level>): Determines the detail of logs shown on the console.

 ### Configure HTTP Client

+This command sets parameters for the HTTP client that will be used to send requests.
+It includes settings such as the maximum number of simultaneous connections per server, how long a connection should stay alive in the pool, and the timeout settings for client requests.
+These settings help optimize the performance of the HTTP client according to the specific requirements of the test and target environment.

 `Command: lps httpclient [options]`

     Maximum Connections Per Server (-mcps, --maxConnectionsPerServer <maxConnectionsPerServer>): Limits the number of simultaneous connections per server.